Almost-valuative invariants of connected split matroids: The cd-index: Matroids, cuts of the hypersimplex, and the case of one cut

-In the next subsection we look at a class of matroids for which these cuts are minimal, and moreover the interaction of the pairwise cuts is nice in combinatorial terms.
+In the next subsection we look at a class of matroids for which these cuts are minimal.
+Moreover, geometrically and combinatorially the interaction of the pairwise cuts is \emph{nice}.

-\begin{remark} A singleton $\aset{e}$ is a \emph{loop} if it is dependent in $M$, and a \emph{coloop} if it is dependent in $M^*$.
-The latter is equivalent to $e$ being contained in every basis of $M$.
+\begin{remark} A singleton $\aset{e}$ is a \emph{loop} if it is dependent in $M$, and a \emph{coloop} if it is dependent in $M^*$; i.e.~$e$ is contained in every basis of $M$.
 If $S, T$ are the sets of loops and coloops, respectively, then $M = M | S \oplus M | (E \setminus (S \cup T)) \oplus M | T$.
-Thus, assuming that $M$ is connected in particular implies that $M$ has no loops nor coloops. \end{remark}
+Thus, assuming that $M$ is connected implies, in particular, that $M$ has no loops or coloops. \end{remark}